Why a Wellness Wheel?

 - Spiritual – this can refer to the individual’s greater sense of connectedness in the world, or the ability to feel purposeful and attribute meaning to life in the big picture.

 While these primary dimensions of life are common to us all and provide a general overarching framework by which to examine our wellness, there is a lot of room for individual creativity when it comes to designing your own Wheel of Wellness and what a balanced life looks like to you.
-For example, at this point in my life, my Wheel of Wellness feels something like this:
+For example, at this point in my life, my wellness wheel feels something like this:

 - Mind (Psychological/Emotional Health)